 Many believe that in 2017, conservative Republican and casino magnate Sheldon Adelson will move his agenda forward.
 Adelson aims to prohibit existing and future online gaming in the U.S. through the Restoration of America's Wire Act (RAWA).
 The bill prohibits online gaming at the state level, but some believe it would be modified to allow a state carve out (i.e. maybe for poker rather than a casino games).
-We predict that while Adelson's agenda and the bill he sponsors will get a lot of attention in 2017, it will not ultimately pass.
+Further, many expected that with a new administration in the White House, his efforts would be well received.
+Despite this favorable political climate, his efforts have gained little traction thus far, and we predict he will continue to gain any meaningful support in 2018.